 Grace Tu, 19, is a junior at the University of Southern California majoring in biochemistry.
 She is a co-founder of 88Keys to Cure.
 Grace was the district senior division winner of the 2016 Illinois State Music Teachers Association and advanced to receive second place at the State Competition Finals.
 In 2016, Grace also received second place in the Concerto Advanced Division of the Carmel Klavier International Piano Competition and was a finalist in the Skokie Valley Symphony Orchestra’s Bonnie and Lee Malmed Young Artists Competition.
 Grace has also received prizes from the American Fine Arts Festival International Concerto Competition, ENKOR International Music Competition, American Protégé International Piano Competition, the Glenbrook Symphony Orchestra Concerto Competition, and the Cardinal Stritch Young Artist Competition.
 Grace performed as a soloist in 2014-2015 Young Steinway Concert Series and the Weill Recital Hall at Carnegie Hall.
 Outside of piano, Grace is also an accomplished flutist, selected for the ILMEA District Senior Band and winning first place awards from the Society of American Musicians, the Chicago Flute Club Competition and an honorable mention at the 2013 Crain-Maling Foundation Chicago Symphony Orchestra Youth Auditions.
 Grace is a member of the USC Alpha Epsilon Delta pre-medical society.

-Derek Chung is a freshman at Stanford University majoring in Music and Computer Science.
+Derek Chung is a sophomore at Stanford University majoring in Music and Computer Science.
 He currently studies piano with Frederick Weldy and previously studied with Sueanne Metz.
 Derek’s accomplishments include the Grand Prize Winner at the Chicago International Music Competition, first place at the MTNA National Senior Piano Competition, Arthur Fraser International Piano Competition, MostArts Festival Piano Competition, Future Stars International Competition, Luminarts Cultural Foundation for Classical Music, the American Fine Arts International Concerto Competition, and the Los Angeles Young Musician International Piano Competition where he was awarded the overall Best Romantic Performance.
 Most recently, Derek was selected as a recipient of the 2019 Blew-Culley-LaFollette Prize for piano performance and as a winner of the 2019 Stanford Concerto Competition.
 He performed with the Stanford Symphony Orchestra in June.

 Derek has had the honor of performing in musical venues such as the historic Sala dei Notari in Perugia (Italy), Bing Concert Hall in Stanford, Benaroya Hall in Seattle, Bennett-Gordon Hall at Ravinia, Chicago Symphony Orchestra Hall, and Weill Recital Hall at Carnegie Hall in New York.
 He has given public performances with the South Carolina Philharmonic, the MostArts Symphony Orchestra, WFMT’s “Introductions” show on channel 98.7, the Philharmonic Orchestra of the University of Alicante, live on Kansas Public Radio, and the Shining Stars Concert as part of the Music Festival of Perugia.
 Derek was also a member of chamber group Piano Trio Royale.
 They were two-time semifinalists at the Fischoff National Chamber Music Competition, and were featured on NPR’s From-the-Top program.